alb42/MCAmiga/Readme.txt

 e.g. echo vga8 >env:FPC_VIDEO_BUILTINFONT
 and restart the program, or create it in Envarc: to make it available as default.

-in the c folder is a example startupup script for mc which you can use after booting without startup-seqeuence put that file mc to c: adjust the path to MCAmiga at end of script and make it executable with "protect c:mc swerd" after booting without startup-sequence simply type "mc"
+in the c folder there are some example startupup scripts for mc, mcview, mcdiff which you can use after booting without startup-seqeuence the scripts to c: adjust the path to MCAmiga at end of scripts and make it executable with e.g. "protect c:mc swerd" after booting without startup-sequence simply type "mc"

 Requirements:
 #############

 AmigaOS 3.x, 68020, 4 MB RAM
-AmigaOS 4.x PowerPC (except X5000)
+AmigaOS 4.x PowerPC
 MorphOS 3.x PowerPC
 AROS i386-ABIv0, RasPi1-3 ARM ABIv0, x64 ABIv1 NonSMP